simonprickett/simonprickett.github.io/_posts/2014-12-06-managing-cordova-app-version-and-build-numbers-in-ci-environments.markdown

 I put this on my Github so you can grab it and use it as is, or change it to suit your own needs.

-The script expects to be invoked from the Cordova project folder (the one that contains your www, plugins, merges, platforms etc folders), and takes a version number and build number for the app:
+The script expects to be invoked with the following parameters:

+* Version number
+* Build number
+* Path to your project's config.xml

 {% highlight bash %}
-python <path_to>/setCordovaVersion.py 0.0.0 $buildNumber
+setCordovaVersion.py 0.0.0 $buildNumber <path_to>/config.xml
 {% endhighlight %}

 Which would set the app version number to 0.0.0, and the build number to whatever build